SharvariYeole/portfolio/README.md

 # About me
 Hi!
 I really like data.
 And I like visualizations.
 So I guess you can say that I like data visualizations!
+My name is Sharvari Yeole I am from India.
+My pronouns are She/Her
+I am a Master's student pursuing Management of Information Systems.
+I really like the idea of presenting millions of rows of data into a colourful picture.

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.
 If so, I can do so in Markdown like this: